manasvupadhyay/erc-gamma-3D-DCNN/README.md

 This work is licensed under a Creative Commons license CC BY 4.0

-3D-DCNN model and data can be dowload :
+3D-DCNN model, experimental and segmented data can be dowload (.zip file):
 **[3D-DCNN](https://mycore.core-cloud.net/index.php/s/Ykz9uL5o0rv9bSz)**

 ## Model and implementation